Kids Who Respect

-Rick and Bubba, have a syndicated morning radio show, and I was listening to them when I was back in Alabama last week.
-They made a comment that stuck in my head.
-They said, “We live in a time when common courtesy is not so common.”
+Rose N. Dolinski wrote in her book, Words That Matter, “We live in a time when common courtesy is not so common.”
+That phrase has really stuck in my head.
 While that may be true in our world today it cannot be true among us.
 Courtesy has to be a defining characteristic of a child of God.

 Then, Participate in family life.

 Back in 1989, my mom and dad had this great idea that we would take a family vacation to Pigeon Forge, Tennessee and spend some time “making memories”.
-Needless to say Pigeon Forge is not the vacation destination a 10th grade guy would pick.
+Needless to say Pigeon Forge was not the vacation destination a 10th grade Jeremy would have picked.
 To be honest I remember dreading being cooped up in a car and a small hotel room with a bunch of people who shared my last name.
-Houcks, Houcks, Houcks everywhere.
-I was sick of them before we even left.
+There were Houcks everywhere and I was sick of them before we even left.
 But in reality it was one of the best times we ever had.
 We went bungee jumping, indoor skydiving, and raced go-karts for hours.

 I know you get sick of your family, too.
 But a part of respecting your parents means participating with them in family life.
 Helping with the chores.
 Eating meals together, playing games together.
 Arguing, laughing, crying, fussing, making up.
-Don't spend all your time with your face stuck in an iPad, TV, or computer.
+Don't spend all your time with your face stuck in an iPhone, TV, or playing Fortnite.
 Engage with your family.
 You will be surprised how much you actually enjoy it when you get fully engaged.

 Number Five, Exercise your power for good.

 Things haven't changed.
 You still have the power to affect the family system.
 You can affect change in your family for good or grumpy.
-If you show respect, guess what?
-You'll be respected. if you wake up in the morning determined to be civil at breakfast, they'll be civil.
+If you wake up in the morning determined to be civil at breakfast, they'll be civil.
 If you come home from school in a good mood, they’ll be in a good mood.
 Use the power you have for good.